 Are you gingerbread-y for it?

 Hansel and Gretel would have a field day here!
-If inspiration strikes, they run house-building workshops on the weekends.
-Entrance to the exhibit will set you back £6 on the door, or you can buy them online.
+Plus, if inspiration strikes, they run house-building workshops on the weekends that’ll let you build your own candy wonderland.
 We’ll be along just as soon as we finish daydreaming about turning Secret London HQ into a giant gingerbread house…

 The Gingerbread City is open from December 7th, and runs until January 5th, 2020.
 You can find it at Somerset House, WC2R 1LA – the nearest station is Temple.
 Entrance to the exhibit will set you back £9 – find out more and book tickets here.